 Municipal Voting Rights

 In the mid-1970s, several European institutions began considering granting local voting rights to nationals of other Member States who made use of their free movement rights and were resident in another Member State.
 The two main ideas driving these discussions were the wish to introduce a European citizenship and Italy's desire to reinforce the position of its nationals working and living in other Member States.
 The first report on European citizenship of the European Parliament was written in 1977 by an Italian member.
+It was only in 1992, however, when the Member States agreed to create the EU citizenship granting all nationals of the Member States the additional status of citizen of the Union in the Maastricht Treaty.
+That treaty also granted Union citizens living in another Member State the right to vote and stand for election on the local level under the same conditions as the nationals of the country of residence.

 Detailed arrangements for the exercise of these voting rights are laid down in the EC Directive 94/80 adopted in 1994.
+The directive provides that Member States apply to nationals of other Member States the same residence requirements for voting and standing for municipal elections that apply for nationals of their own state.

 The Lisbon Treaty that entered into force in 2009 confirmed the voting rights in Article 20 of the Treaty on the Functioning of the European Union in the catalogue of rights of EU citizens.
 Article 20(2) provides that citizens of the Union shall enjoy “the right to vote and to stand as candidates in elections to the European Parliament and in municipal elections in their Member State of residence, under the same conditions as nationals of that State.”
 An almost identical guarantee is provided in Article 40 of the EU Charter of Fundamental Rights.

 Equal voting rights implies full equality not only on the day of the election but also in the preparation of the lists of candidates by the parties and other political activities relating to the elections such as the right to be member of or found a political party.
-The German rule in the Law on Political Parties that non-citizens may not constitute the majority of the membership of a political party or its board
+The German rule in the Law on Political Parties that non-citizens may not constitute the majority of the membership of a political party or its board is hardly compatible with the principle of equal treatment of Union citizens of other Member States.
+In April 2014 the European Commission started formal infringement procedures against the Czech Republic, Latvia and Poland because these Member States restrict the right of nationals of other Member States to become member of a political party or to found a political party.

 Do EU Nationals Actually Use Their Right to Vote?